MutianLiu-SHU/STA-Net/README.md

 # STA-Net

-A Novel Decoding Approach for hybrid EEG-fNIRS BCI.
+A novel decoding approach for hybrid EEG-fNIRS BCI.

 Work in progress.